-Classrooms can be awfully boxy sometimes.
-Time for a Field Trip to The Telling Room, where students come to our Writing Center for the morning with their classmates and teachers to engage as working writers!
+When classrooms leave the school and come to a field trip at The Telling Room's downtown Portland writing center, students join us for a morning of creative activity, expression and get the full experience of working as writers with their classmates and teachers!
 At the end of the trip, each writer departs with his or her own creation and the kind of skills that bolster performance in school, across all disciplines.

 And did we mention we have fun?

 Our Field Trip curricula are geared toward learners of all ages and abilities.
-We are constantly astounded by children’s abilities to create stories while finding their own distinctive voices.
 These programs are designed to foster young writers—those who already love writing and those who come to it more reluctantly—so that all participants can benefit equally.

-We have a variety of creative Field Trip models to choose from for any age and group size.
-Feel free to browse, or let us know if you have something up your sleeve you’d like to try.
+We have a variety of creative FIELD TRIP MODELS to choose from for any age and group size.
+Teachers and schools who want to customize their field trip experience can reach out and we'll do our best to create a special experience together.
 While we are always happy to have groups visit for a single morning, all of our field trips work better in two sessions.
 We encourage anyone interested to contact us to talk more about extending the learning that happens on a field trip, either with another trip to us or a visit from one of our teaching artists in your classroom.

-Target Field Trip Grants for teachers are another great way to get funding for a Telling Room field trip!
+DID YOU KNOW: Target Field Trip Grants for teachers are a great way to get funding for a Telling Room field trip?

-Please try to reserve your trip or visit several months in advance, as we do book up quickly!
+Please try to reserve your trip or visit several months in advance, as field trips are among our most popular programs and book up quickly.